Algorant/obsidian_backup/MV/Knowledge Base/Media/Movies/The Mummy.md

 - yeeting the chair at Beni was so good
 - yelling back at the mummy
 - whole thing really works, Imhotep in general
-- does he not help ben
+- does he not help Beni on purpose?
+-